-- 7.1 We use a process to: - (a) quickly assess the nature of any complaint; - (b) the likely impact of the behaviour and activity, and - (c) the vulnerabilities (if any) of the complainant and alleged perpetrator. - 7.2 We will normally use the results to determine whether any further investigation or action is likely to be necessary and how quickly we will respond: - (a) Level 1 these are the most serious complaints and may include, but are not limited to eg: racial harassment/other hate crime/verbally abusive or intimidating behaviour/arson or attempted arson/behaviour resulting in danger to a child.
-We will provide an initial response within 24 hours. - (b) Level 2 may include, but are not limited to eg: damage to property/using the home for an unlawful purpose, drug dealing/loud shouting and arguing in and around a property/animals causing damage to property belonging to someone else within the vicinity/behaviour of visitors that seriously impacts on the quality of life of residents, neighbours or the wider community/playing music or television so loud that it causes a disturbance and can be heard outside of the home.
-We will respond within 5 working days. - (c) Level 3 may include, but are not limited to eg: occasional noise/fly tipping/unauthorised use of car parks/dog fouling/personal items left in communal areas.
-We will respond within 10 working days. - 7.3 When appropriate, we will undertake a further information and evidence gathering exercise, to identify the most appropriate course of action and we will advise the complainant and alleged perpetrator of the outcome. - 7.4 Any action we do take will take into account the particular circumstances of the case, agreed with the complainant and will be what we consider to be a reasonable and proportionate response to the behavior or activity exhibited. - 7.5 When deciding on a course of action we will give consideration to relevant legislation including the Equality Act 2010 and the Human Rights Act 1998, as well as our duties and responsibilities as a registered provider of housing with the Regulator of Social Housing. - 7.6 Action may include informal intervention, referral to a partner agency, the offer of support, legal action, or a combination of such options, if appropriate.
+- 7.1 We use a process to: - (a) quickly assess the nature of any complaint; - (b) the likely impact of the behaviour and activity, and - (c) the vulnerabilities (if any) of the complainant and alleged perpetrator. - 7.2 We will normally use the results to determine whether any further investigation or action is likely to be necessary and how quickly we will respond: - (a) Level 1 these are the most serious complaints and may include but are not limited to e.g.: threat of or violence, racial harassment/other hate crime/verbally abusive or intimidating behaviour/arson or attempted arson/behaviour resulting in danger to a child.
+We will provide an initial response within 24 hours. - (b) Level 2 may include, but are not limited to e.g.: damage to property/using the home for an unlawful purpose, drug dealing/loud shouting and arguing in and around a property/animals causing damage to property belonging to someone else within the vicinity/behaviour of visitors that seriously impacts on the quality of life of residents, neighbours or the wider community/playing music or television so loud that it causes a disturbance and can be heard outside of the home.
+We will provide an initial response within 5 working days.

-- 7.7 If we decide that we do not need to take any action, then we will normally explain the reason why to the complainant. - 7.8 Cross tenure issues - 7.8.1 Many of our homes are in communities with owner occupiers, private renters and other social housing providers.
-We aim to work with other agencies to deal with cross tenure ASB that involves or affects our tenants and communities, in a joined up way.
+- (c) Level 3 may include but are not limited to e.g.: occasional noise/fly tipping/unauthorised use of car parks/dog fouling/personal items left in communal areas.
+We will provide an initial response within 10 working days. - 7.3 When appropriate, we will undertake a further information and evidence gathering exercise, to identify the most appropriate course of action and we will advise the complainant and alleged perpetrator of the outcome. - 7.4 Any action we do take will take into account the particular circumstances of the case, including the level of risk, and will be what we consider to be a reasonable and proportionate response to the behaviour or activity exhibited. - 7.5 When deciding on a course of action we will give consideration to relevant legislation including the Equality Act 2010 and the Human Rights Act 1998, as well as our duties and responsibilities as a registered provider of housing with the Regulator of Social Housing. - 7.6 Action may include informal intervention, referral to a partner agency, the offer of support, legal action, or a combination of such options, if appropriate. - 7.7 If we decide that we do not need to take any action, then we will normally explain the reason for this to the complainant. - 7.8 Cross tenure issues - 7.8.1 Many of our homes are in communities with owner occupiers, private renters and other social housing providers.
+We aim to work with other agencies to deal with cross tenure ASB that involves or affects our tenants and communities, in a joined-up way.